Kenbot101/CV/README.md

-Here lies the CV of one Mr. Kenneth
+Here lies the CV of Kenbot.